danmindru/bower-consolidator/README.md

 Options:

-  -V, --version                        output the version number --cwd, --workingDir <workingDir>     Current working directory (where your many
+  -V, --version          output the version number --cwd, --workingDir    Current working directory (where your many
                          bower packages are).
-  --e, --excludePaths [excludePaths]   One or many paths (or globs) you want to
+  --e, --excludePaths    One or many paths (or globs) you want to
                          exclude, i.e. `-e "prefix-*"`.
 Can be
                          applied multiple times: `-e "one" -e "two"`.
-  --o, --outputFile <outputFile>       The output file name (in your cwd).
+  --o, --outputFile      The output file name (in your cwd).
                          Defaults to `new.bower.json`
-  --tf, --templateFile <templateFile>  (optional) A JSON file you want to use as
+  --tf, --templateFile   (optional) A JSON file you want to use as
                          template.
 You *need* to supply a path to write in that file (see --templatePathtp).
-  --tp, --templatePath <templatePath>  (optional) An object path, like
+  --tp, --templatePath   (optional) An object path, like
                          `path.to.something` to insert packages at.
                          Required if template file provided
                          (see --templateFile).
   -h, --help             output usage information
 ```
 -----------------------------------------